Uniform polynomial bounds on torsion from rational geometric isogeny classes: Introduction

 \section{Introduction}

 For an elliptic curve $E$ defined over a number field $F$, a classic theorem of Mordell and Weil shows that the group $E(F)$ of $F$-rational points on $E$ is a finitely generated abelian group.
 In particular, its torsion group $E(F)[\tors]$, which is the subgroup of points of finite order, is a finite abelian group.
 It has been of great interest within the past half-century to understand $E(F)[\tors]$ \textit{uniformly,} i.e., for varying elliptic curves $E/F$.
 In 1996, Merel \cite{Mer96} proved his celebrated ``strong uniformity" theorem: for each integer $d>0$, there exists a constant $B(d)>0$ such that for all elliptic curves $E/F$ where $[F:\Q]=d$, one has $\#E(F)[\tors]\leq B(d)$.
-Merel's work provided explicit bounds on primes $p\mid \# E(F)[\tors]$ in terms of $d$, which Parent \cite{Par99} later improved by showing that if $p^n\mid \# E(F)[\tors]$, then $p^n\leq 129(5^d-1)(3d)^6$.
+Merel's work provided explicit bounds on primes $\ell\mid \# E(F)[\tors]$ in terms of $d$, which Parent \cite{Par99} later improved by showing that if $\ell^n\mid \# E(F)[\tors]$, then $\ell^n\leq 129(5^d-1)(3d)^6$.

-By the work above, one can construct an explicit bound function $B\colon \Z^+\rightarrow \Z^+$ such that for any number field $F$ of degree $d$ and for any elliptic curve $E/F$ one has $\# E(F)[\tors]\leq B(d)$.
-However, even by Parent's work, such a function would be (more than) exponential in the degree $d$.
-Thus, the next natural question is the following: \textit{which choice of function $B$ is close to the ``truth" of torsion growth?} One knows the truth for the family of elliptic curves with \textit{complex multiplication} (CM): by work of Clark and Pollack \cite{CP15}, there exists an absolute, effectively computable constant $c_{\CM}\in\Z^+$ such that for all number fields $F/\Q$ of degree $d\geq 3$ and for all CM elliptic curves $E/F$, one has $\# E(F)[\tors]\leq c_{\CM}\cdot d\log\log d$.
+By the work above, one can construct an explicit bound function $B\colon \Z^+\rightarrow \Z^+$ such that for any number field $F$ of degree $d$ and for any elliptic curve $E/F$, one has $\# E(F)[\tors]\leq B(d)$.
+However, even by Parent's work, such a function would be more than exponential in the degree $d$.
+Thus, the next natural question is the following: \textit{which choice of function $B$ is close to the ``truth" of torsion growth?} One knows the truth for the family of elliptic curves with \textit{complex multiplication} (CM): by work of Clark and Pollack \cite{CP15}, there exists an absolute, effectively computable constant $c_{\CM}\in\Z^+$, such that for all number fields $F/\Q$ of degree $d\geq 3$ and for all CM elliptic curves $E/F$, one has $\# E(F)[\tors]\leq c_{\CM}\cdot d\log\log d$.
+This is best-possible by work of Breuer \cite{Bre10}.